TaedeM/gevpro/week1/README.md

 fail.
 Your task will be to satisfy the requirements checked by the tests until they all succeed.

+NB: pytest should use Python 3 (the version is reported at the top of the output).
+If running "pytest" uses Python 2, you will run into problems.
+In that case, run pytest as follows as a workaround:

+	$ python3 -m pytest

 Step 3: Satisfy the requirements
 --------------------------------